amitashukla/You-Dont-Know-JS/scope & closures/apA.md

 As we saw in Chapter 2, lexical scope is the set of rules about how the *Engine* can look-up a variable and where it will find it.
 The key characteristic of lexical scope is that it is defined at author-time, when the code is written (assuming you don't cheat with `eval()` or `with`).

-Dynamic scope seems to imply, and for good reason, that there's a model whereby scope can be determined dynamically at runtime, rather than statically at author-time.
-That is in fact the case.
+<span style="color:#AF7AC5">**Dynamic scope seems to imply, and for good reason, that there's a model whereby scope can be determined dynamically at runtime, rather than statically at author-time.**</span> That is in fact the case.
 Let's illustrate via code:

 ```js
 function foo() {